Ameetms/GitHub/README.md

 # * Shell

 #  ==========================================
-# Emotes of some GitHub
+# Emotes of some GitHub of Octocat